 Day 0 is the day before you want to start seeing stuff.
 Leave home right after you finish work for the day, and then drive part or all of the way to your first sightseeing opportunity.

-In my case, I drove 4 hours from home to Greensboro, NC which gave us a reasonable 2 hour drive the next morning to our first stop at Appomattox Court House.
-I saved a half day of vacation time that would otherwise have been wasted in the car, not seeing anything.
+In our case, we drove 4 hours from home to Greensboro, NC which gave us a reasonable 2 hour drive the next morning to our first stop at Appomattox Court House.
+We saved a half day of vacation time that would otherwise have been wasted in the car, not seeing anything.

 Day 1: Virginia